Vegetable Soup with Pesto

 - Chicken Broth: The liquid base of the soup that lends savory depth of flavor.
 Feel free to substitute vegetable broth for a vegetarian version.

-- Zucchini and Frozen Peas: These vegetables add a mild, slightly sweet flavor and substance, as well as a pop of color.
+- Zucchini and Frozen Peas: These add a mild, slightly sweet flavor and substance, as well as a pop of color.
 See variations below for more veggie options.

 - Jump to the printable recipe for precise measurements